Objectionable material downloaded 'by accident' court told

-A Dunedin jury heard yesterday how a man "accidentally" saved over 11,000 objectionable videos and images.
+A Dunedin jury heard yesterday how a man "accidentally" saved more than 11,000 objectionable videos and images.

 When Peace Patrick Buckley, 34, clicked on a hyperlink that sent him to an online folder called "Nunu", he said "[he] had no way of knowing what it was until it was in [his] account".